assertis/raml-scoop/README.md

 ## Usage

 Create a configuration file based on `./config/config.sample.php` or `./config/config.sample.json`.
-There's a configuration for an example RAML specification provided with the application.
-Use `example` as your config name.
+There's a configuration for an example RAML specification provided with the application - use `example` as your config name.

 To generate a set of documentation: